San Diego Attractions

 Finally, the New York Times' 36 Hours in San Diego captures the city's essence and provides an ambitious itinerary for any San Diego visitor.

-The Gaslamp Quarter also has some of the city's best nightlife, which is one reason visitors say it's the place to be if you are a lively, adventurous type.
-Horton Plaza, an outdoor shopping center, boasts a vast assortment of stores to meet all of your shopping needs.
+Downtown San Diego also has some of the city's best nightlife, which is one reason visitors say it's the place to be if you are a lively, adventurous type.
+If you prefer shopping in small boutiques, you'll find a vast assortment of stores to meet all of your needs.
 Consider exploring side streets on foot or hopping on an Old Town Trolley Tour.
 If you're not one to dance the night away, enjoy relaxing outdoors on one of the area's many patios and rooftop lounges instead.

 Public transportation is a perfect way to explore downtown San Diego, as parking in this metropolitan area resembles that of most other major US cities: crowded and expensive.